Tag Archives: choosing an erp solution

 Before deciding which is the correct option for your business ask yourself these questions:

-Infrastructure – An On-Premise solution requires hardware, routers, back-up solutions and infrastructure.
-With a Cloud based ERP solution that infrastructure is taken care of and is constantly updated.
+Infrastructure – An On-Premise solution requires hardware, routers, backup solutions and infrastructure.
+With a Cloud-based ERP solution, the infrastructure is taken care of and is constantly updated.

 Capex vs Opex – As detailed in the tax section above.
-As a business you will need to decide whether the Capex (asset purchase model) or the Opex (monthly pay as you go) is better suited to your business.
-Factors like cash flow, depreciation deductions, balance sheet review, investor perception should all be considered.
+As a business, you will need to decide whether the Capex (asset purchase model) or the Opex (monthly pay-as-you-go) is better suited to your business.
+Factors like cash flow, depreciation deductions, balance sheet review, and investor perception should all be considered.

 Functional requirements – Yes, even your functional requirements should be part of the Cloud ERP vs On-Premise ERP debate.
 Cloud lends itself to faster, easier deployment of ERP solutions.
 If you have extensive integration and development requirements your business might be better suited to an On-Premise ERP deployment.
 At the very least, if you have complex functional requirements and you are planning a true Cloud deployment of ERP, ask your ERP vendor or reseller how upgrades will work to ensure continuity of service during a generic Cloud upgrade across a highly customized solution.
-I am not suggesting that Cloud based ERP solutions can’t be customized – quite the opposite.
-True Cloud solutions tend to use the latest technology across operating system, database and mobility.
-As a result Cloud based ERP solutions tend to be easily customizable.
+I am not suggesting that Cloud-based ERP solutions can’t be customized – quite the opposite.
+True Cloud solutions tend to use the latest technology across operating systems, databases and mobility.
+As a result, Cloud-based ERP solutions tend to be easily customizable.
 The challenge is when you have extensive development and integration (see note below).

 Users – The number of users and the pace at which you add (or deduct) users should be considered.
 Cloud solutions lend themselves to the ability to easily and quickly add or deduct users from the solution – the true “pay as you go” model.